billvaglienti/ProtoGen/README.md

 - `prefix` : Gives a string that will be prefixed to the name of each element within the enumeration.

 - `description` : If provided, a long-form description can be prepended to the given enumeration (in the documentation markdown).
 This allows for a more verbose description of the particular enumeration to be added to the docs.
-NOTE: This description will *not* appear in the generated code.
+This description will *not* appear in the generated code.

 - `hidden` : is used to specify that this particular enumeration will *not* appear in the generated documentation markdown.
-NOTE: This enumeration will still appear in the generated code.
+This enumeration will still appear in the generated code.

 - `lookup` : is used to specify that this enumeration allows lookup of label text based on enum values.
 If enabled, the label for a particular enum value can be returned as a string.